OctopusDeploy/blog/blog/2019-04/multi-tenancy-teams/index.md

 ![](variable-set-with-scoped-variables.png)

 You will notice I am referencing a variable in there called `Project.Application.Name`.
 That variable will be set at the project level.
-Variable replacement is done at runtime.
-Variable replacement at run time is needed because quite often we don't know the value until the step is being run on the machine (machine name, output variables, etc.).
+This is possible because variable replacement is done at runtime.
+Variable replacement at run time is needed because quite often Octopus doesn't know the value until the step is being run on the machine.

 The `OctoFx` variable set is nothing super complex.
 It stores some database values so it can build up a connection string.